canvasxyz/canvas-docs/docs/about.md

 ## Tradeoffs

-Canvas is complementary to blockchains - for blockchain developers, it seems that immutable records like identity, reputation, and financial transactions should live on a secure L1 or L2 network, while systems like Canvas can be used to create more scalable layers (and potentially finalized on-chain).
+Canvas is complementary to blockchains - for blockchain developers, we believe immutable records like identity, reputation, and financial transactions should live on a secure L1 or L2 network, while systems like Canvas can be used to create more scalable end-user applications (potentially finalized on-chain).

-* Off-chain apps are faster, since each node can accept actions as they are seen.
+* Off-chain applications are faster, since each node can accept actions as they are seen.
-* Off-chain apps are easier to program and query in JavaScript and SQL.
-* Apps don't require cryptocurrency to launch or use.
+* Applications don't require cryptocurrency to launch or use.
 Some applications may require you to hold an NFT, or a verifiable credential from a certificate authority.
+* Developers can get started without blockchain-specific skills, using TypeScript and SQL.
-* Interactions with apps are more flexible.
-They're just signed data, that can be forked and recombined into new applications, or archived to storage layers like Filecoin or Arweave.
+* Interactions with applications are more flexible.
+They're just signed data, that can be forked and recombined into new applications.

 ### Canvas vs. blockchains

 Compared to building on smart contracts, the Canvas stack makes a few tradeoffs:

 * We don't save data to a blockchain.
 This makes Canvas fast, since each node can accept actions instantaneously, rather than waiting for consensus.
-* It also means that contentious operations - like competing to be in the first 1000 minters of an NFT - are impractical to implement on Canvas.
+* Contentious operations, like competing to be in the first 1000 minters of an NFT, are impractical to implement on Canvas.
-* Blockchains generally reach some state of finality, either immediately (Tendermint) or after 15-30 blocks (PoW / PoS gadgets).
+* Blockchains generally finalize, either immediately (Tendermint) or after 15-30 blocks (PoW / PoS gadgets).
 Canvas nodes don't have a strict concept of finality, and have limited shared global state.
 * Node operators don't bond a token like ETH, so there is no penalty for misbehavior or going offline.

-In general, ordering-sensitive operations should happen on a blockchain like an Ethereum L2.
+In general, we recommend that ordering-sensitive operations happen on a blockchain like an Ethereum L2.
 Canvas provides an API for reading from smart contracts for this purpose.

 ### Canvas vs. storage layers

 [IPFS](https://ipfs.io/) and [Arweave](https://www.arweave.org/) are non-programmable data layers.
-Most decentralized apps archive their data to these layers, but don’t read from them, because reading from them would require imposing a data schema and scanning the entire network.
-The few applications that *do* read from IPFS and Arweave generally have very simple data schemas.
+Many decentralized apps archive data to these layers, but don’t read from them, since that would require imposing a data schema and scanning the entire network.
+A few applications that *do* read from IPFS and Arweave generally have very simple data schemas.

 Canvas is a layer on top of IPFS, that enforces both a schema and content for data written to it.
 For example, a Canvas app can check for an ENS name, DAO membership, or other identity token before allowing someone to post.